vasudhawaman/music-app/README.md

 ```

 ### 6. Start the Frontend
-Open new terminal and repeat step 3 and then type following command
+Open new terminal and repeat step 3 and then type following command:
 ```bash
 cd frontend
 npm start